zenfuse/zenfuse.js/README.md

 ### Account events

-Any public events providing `AccountDataStream` inteface.
-Right now only `orderUpdate` event suppots.
+Any public events providing `AccountDataStream` interface.
+Currently, only `orderUpdate` event supports.

 #### `getAccountDataStream()`

-Exchange instance method witch return `AccountDataStream` interface.
+Exchange instance method which return `AccountDataStream` interface.
 One instance for one websocket connection.
 Instance with keys required.

 ```js
 ftx.hasKeys; // true